How Do Airbags Work?

 When nitrogen is produced by the inflation system and the bag inflates, it bursts out of the steering wheel or dashboard.
 The reaction happens faster than you can blink your eye, keeping you from colliding with the steering wheel, dashboard and windshield.
 About a second after the airbags inflate, they are already deflating because of holes in it, so it can get out of your way.

 Airbags don’t always work as they’re supposed to.
 For example, Takata airbags have been under scrutiny and millions have been recalled for defects that have killed several people instead of saving them.
-If you’ve been in a car accident and have experienced injuries from an airbag, contact a Fayetteville car accident attorney.
+If you’ve been in a car accident and have experienced injuries from an airbag, learn more about these types of injuries.